-- Maximum number of pilgrims accepted per walk: between 20 and 24 depending on the size of our church site.
+- Number of pilgrims accepted per walk: between 10 and 20 depending on the size of our church site.

-- Priority for acceptance: Pilgrims will be accepted on a “first come, first served” basis and will be ranked from 1 to the maximum number (about 20 to 24) in the order the requests are received by the Pilgrim Registrar.
+- Priority for acceptance: Pilgrims will be accepted on a “first come, first served” basis and will be ranked from 1 to the maximum number (cannot exceed 24 depending on facilities) in the order the requests are received by the Pilgrim Registrar.
 No other priority or ranking system shall be used.
 It must be clear that a pilgrim will only be placed on the list when all appropriate sponsorship paperwork (an on-line form seen in Step Two) is filed with the Pilgrim Registrar and fees paid.
 Verbal requests are unofficial and will have no bearing on the list.
 No other person, including a Lay Director, has the authority to verbally accept a sponsor’s request or to officially accept sponsorship paperwork.

 - Waiting List Protocol: The Board of Directors and Registrar have rules for waiting lists once the Walk is full.
 Please contact the registrar to see those “first come, first serve” rules.